throughbit/BTCServices/README.md

 # Node Services
+Be your own bank!

-A basic node interface tool-kit for BTC forked crypto-networks like DGB, VTC, DOGE etc.
+A basic node interface tool-kit for BTC forked crypto-networks like DGB, VTC, DOGE etc., to help you manage your full-node with greater ease.

 To get up an running: